 Matthew Spector, MA, AMFT

 Get to know me: I am a gay male therapist and fellow human being committed to helping others recognize their own strength.
+I’m an Associate Marriage and Family Therapist in California working part-time in private practice and part time at the Los Angeles LGBT Center as a Mental Health Clinician in the Children, Youth, and Family Services department.
 Queer-affirmative, Liberation-minded, and Unlearning-committed, I remind myself every day of how privileged I am to be in a position where “helping others better understand and have compassion for their own experience” is in the job description.

 What does affirmative psychotherapy mean to me?